gristlabs/grist-help/help/imports.md

 add data to an existing document.
 Grist supports imports of Excel, CSV, JSON, and tab-separated files.

+To start a new Grist document, click the "Add New" button on the home screen and choose "Import document", as described in [starting a new Grist document](creating-doc.md).

+To add to an existing document, open that document, click the "Add New" button and then "Import from file".

-You can also import any of these formats from a URL, using the "Import from URL" option.
+You can also import any of the same formats from a URL, using the "Import from URL" option.

 ## The Import dialog